DantheOPMan/Oh-Baby-Games-Leagues-Generator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Contact

-For any inquiries, please contact the Oh Baby Games team at support@ohbabygames.com.
+For any inquiries, please contact the Oh Baby Games team at [support@ohbabygames.com.](https://ohbabygames.com/support) or you can contact me at my email danielyankovich03@gmail.com